spark-mv/cdn/install.md

 # 3. Test HolaCDN locally on your PC

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
-You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console
+You can test the live code locally by entering commands in the browser developer console.

+## 3.1 Configuring via browser console

+Console commands must be entered in the frame containing th video player.
+If your site includes frames, enter the console commands in the correct frame.

+Enable CDN mode by entering ```hola_cdn.set_mode_cdn()```

+Refresh the page and check that HolaCDN is in CDN mode by entering ```hola_cdn.mode```

+To instantly see if HolaCDN attached itself to your player and HolaCDN servers are sending traffic, play the video and while it is playing, print HolaCDN statistics by entering ```hola_cdn.get_stats()```

+Look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers (zagent###.h-cdn.com).
+If you receive a console message starting with "Hola cdn skip", the settings on the portal did not take effect yet - try again in a few minutes.

+You can enter other console commands, for example:
+* Disable HolaCDN:	```hola_cdn.set_mode_disable()```
+* Reset local settings:	```hola_cdn.set_mode_default()```
+* See all commands:	```hola_cdn.help()```

-## 8.1 Configuring via address bar
+## 3.2 Configuring via address bar

 To control HolaCDN via the address bar, append ```?hola_mode=xxx``` to the URL.